-Our school is made up of 398 students who have been born here or overseas.
+In 2018, our school is made up of 480 students who have been born here or overseas.
 Many of our families come from Vietnam, Philippines, China, Sudan, Ethiopia, Kenya, Sri Lanka, Pacific Islands, Samoa, East Timor, Europe and Southern and Central America.
 We have a diverse, multicultural population and as a community, we place great emphasis on respect and acceptance.

-2016 was a very successful year for Holy Eucharist School for so many reasons.
+2017 was a very successful year for Holy Eucharist School for so many reasons.
 Firstly, our NAPLAN results were outstanding with nearly all subject areas exceeding the Australian Schools' average.
-What is even more pleasing is that the growth from Grade 3 to Grade 5 is way above the Australian School' average proving that the teaching and learning that is taking place at Holy Eucharist School is exceptional.
+What is even more pleasing is that the growth from Grade 3 to Grade 5 is way above the Australian School average, proving that the teaching and learning that is taking place at Holy Eucharist School is exceptional.

-Secondly, the majority of our students in prep to grade 2 are reaching the expected benchmarks in literacy which is also a true indication of the great work that is taking place at our school by a dedicated and hardworking staff.
+Secondly, the majority of our students in years Prep to Grade 2 are reaching the expected benchmarks in literacy, which is also a true indication of the great work that is taking place at our school by a dedicated and hardworking staff.

-Holy Eucharist School provides a dynamic learning environment that focuses on thinking skills, cooperative learning, research and inquiry.
+Holy Eucharist School provides a dynamic learning environment that focuses on thinking skills, co-operative learning, research and inquiry.
 The gospel values are an essential part of our teaching and Jesus is at the heart of everything we do.
 We are committed to establishing a strong bond with our families in order to provide the best educational outcomes for our students.